Inside Oak Creek: San Ramon's 1965–1968 model homes & neighborhood legacy

 A legacy of innovation

-By 1972, The Orchards was complete, and Gentry’s work in south San Ramon came to a close.
+By 1968, Oak Creek was complete, and Gentry’s moved on to built The Orchards in the adjoining tract.
 His neighborhoods remain cherished for their blend of charm, innovation, and thoughtful design.

 Tom Gentry didn’t just build houses; he built homes that sparked joy and curiosity.
-From the practicality of the central vacuum to the extravagance of Grecian baths, his creations celebrated the art of living well.
-Decades later, these "wife-saving" wonders continue to inspire, reminding us that even the most unexpected details can leave a legacy.
+His creations celebrated the art of living well.

 Related post: The last walnut orchard in San Ramon